 To conclude, we remark that not all redundancies can be found with the sole subsumption-hierarchy based pruning.
 The subsumption hierarchy, indeed, checks constraints that are exerted on the same activities - e.g., ALTERNATEPRECEDENCE(y, p) and PRECEDENCE(y, p).
-Therefore, we need a more powerful redundancy checking mechanism, seeking for constraints that are entailed by the remainder of the specification's constraint set (see Section 4.2).
+Therefore, we need a more powerful redundancy checking mechanism, seeking for constraints that are entailed by the remainder of the specification's constraint set (see Sect.
+4.2).

 Example 14.
 The confidence of ALTERNATEPRECEDENCE(v, p) is 1.0 in the event log of our running example.
-Yet, it does not add information to the discovered specification as it is redundant, logically entailed by the other constraints - in particular, ALTERNATEPRECEDENCE(v, v), ALTERNATEPRECEDENCE(v, v), PRECEDENCE(v, v) and ATMOSTONE(v).
+Yet, it does not add information to the discovered specification as it is redundant, logically entailed by the other constraints - in particular, ALTERNATEPRECEDENCE(r, v), ALTERNATEPRECEDENCE(v, y), PRECEDENCE(y, p) and ATMOSTONE(p).

-To verify this, we can resort to language inclusion via automata product as in [41]: the language of the product of the four constraint automata is not smaller than the language accepted by the intersection of the second, third and fourth constraint automata.
+To verify this, we can resort to language inclusion via automata product as in [38]: the language of the product of the four constraint automata is not smaller than the language accepted by the intersection of the second, third and fourth constraint automata.
 Here, we do not enter the details of the algorithms that detect redundancies at such a deeper level but provide an example of its rationale.
-The interested reader can find further details in [41,28].
+The interested reader can find further details in [24,38].